-PFRS 17 is effective for reporting periods beginning on or after January 1, 2021, with comparative figures required.
+PFRS 17 is effective for reporting periods beginning on or after January 1, 2023, with comparative figures required.
 Early application is permitted.
+The amendments are not expected to have an impact on the Group.

 Deferred effectivity

 • Amendments to PFRS 10, Consolidated Financial Statements, and PAS 28, Sale or Contribution of Assets between an Investor and its Associate or Joint Venture